WISDOM CENTER

 with Geshe Dangsong Namgyal

-In person and online • English with Spanish Translation
+Online Only • English with Spanish Translation

 In Tibetan, the term bardo literally means the "middle" or "interval."
 Within these instructions, bardo refers to the period between being alive and death, or the interval between death and taking a subsequent rebirth.
 These teachings provide pith instructions that introduce one’s own pristine awareness, allowing for its swift realization.
 Practitioners of Secret Mantra and Dzogchen often find that those who struggle to comprehend the nondual nature of reality while alive can easily recognize it during the intermediate state and thereby attain Buddhahood.